jecki/DHParser/documentation_src/manuals/03_transform.rst

   function for more details.

 * :py:func:`~transform.move_fringes`.
-Moves children from the left and right fringes to the parent node as long as the children on the fringes fulfil a given condition.
+Moves children from the left and right fringes to the parent node as long as the children on the fringes fulfill a given condition.
 This functions can help to patch up badly formulated grammars.